 If you are planning to visit the Land of the Pharaohs, then it is highly recommended that you familiarize yourself with Egypt visa requirements before you book your flight or any Egypt tour package.
 As with every other country in the world, all non-Egyptian citizens entering the country are required to have a valid passport and a visa.

-The overwhelming majority of tourists will enter the country through the county’s main airports, and most are able to obtain a visa on arrival.
+The overwhelming majority of tourists will enter Egypt through one of the county’s international airports, and the citizens of many countries are able to obtain a tourist visa on arrival.
 These tourist visas allow a visitor to stay in the country for up to three months, and there are no restrictions when used for visiting the popular Red Sea resort areas of Taba and Sharm-el-Sheikh.